 When most people hear kayaking, they immediately think of awful memories on year 5 camp, capsizing on the dirty lake with their friends.
 Not the best image, right?
 Fortunately, it doesn’t have to be this way!
 Kayaking can actually be a really enjoyable, fun activity to do with your mates, or with your family!
 Fun fact: you don’t have to capsize every time you go on the water, who would have thought it!
-If you’ve never done it before, you probably don’t have any of the right equipment – which is fine as there are heaps of websites out there that sell the products, including fishing and camping stores like MOTackle (click here for their range).
+If you’ve never done it before, you probably don’t have any of the right equipment, for example a good dry bag or a kayak bag, a nice water proof shoes and outer wear, or even the perfect kayak to use.
+But that is okay since there are heaps of websites out there that sell the products, including fishing and camping stores like MOTackle (click here for their range).
 Once you’ve done that, continue reading for a perfect beginner’s guide to kayaking!

 Kayaking can be so much fun, if and when you know how to do it properly!
 As long as you follow this simple beginner’s guide to kayaking, you’ll be totally fine once you’re out on the water.
 Before you know it you’ll be battling the rough water rapids with all your best mates!
 Remember to have fun, but also to stay safe as water can be very dangerous if you don’t take all the right precautions.
 Happy kayaking!